 There is a reason the top supermarket chains values dropped a combined $13B following news of the acquisition…

-5. Amazon Prime: #2 video streaming service, #6 music streaming service
+5. Amazon Prime: #2 video streaming service and #6 streaming music service

 The last main pillar of Amazon is complicated.
 Prime is both free 2-day shipping service and streaming for content and entertainment.